csun-tavlab/csun-tavlab.github.io/README.md

 ![logo](colour_500.png)

 Welcome to the Testing and Validation lab!
-We are concerned primarily with software testing, validation, and verification; that is, finding bugs in code and making software more robust.
+We are concerned primarily with software testing, validation, and verification; that is, finding bugs and making software more robust.

 # Publications